Moonveil-Kanata/MuraDeck/README.md

 # MuraDeck

->MuraDeck is originally developed to automagically switching between vkBasalt and Gamescope to fix your mura issue.
-Since SteamOS 3.7.8 the development scope is switching into full Gamescope reshade, since the reshade is gain a performance update.
+>MuraDeck is originally developed to automagically switching between vkBasalt and Gamescope to fix your mura issue with better performance.
+Since SteamOS 3.7.8 the development scope is switching into full Gamescope reshade, since the reshade is gaining a performance update.

 ![MuraDeck](./assets/IMG_7395.JPG)

 ## 🔵 Functionality
 Install it and forget it.
-Everything created, to automagically doing everything in the background for you:
+Everything is created, to automagically doing everything in the background for you:
-- Extracting your mura map and the shaders, will starts automatically during installation process
+- Your mura map and the shaders, will extracted automatically during installation process
 - Mura correction, only on your bright pixel.
 To preserve pure black
 - Automatically shader switching, between SDR/HDR profile (HDR PQ, HDR scRGB, and SDR)
 - Brightness adaptation, designed to adapt the mura map strength with the current brightness